postlund/pyatv/docs/development/device_info.md

 `pyatv` can extract various information about a device, e.g. which operating system (and version) it runs or its hardware model (3, 4K, etc.).
-This information is exposed via the interface `interface.DeviceInfo`.
+This information is exposed via the interface {% include api i="interface.DeviceInfo" %}.

 ## Using the Device Information API

-After connecting to a device, you get get device info via `device_info`:
+After connecting to a device, you get get device info via  {% include api i="interface.AppleTV.device_info" %}:

 ```python
 atv = await pyatv.connect(config, ...)